hamahem/datastory/index.md

   <img src="{{ '/assets/img/laurel_R.png' | relative_url }}" alt="Right laurel">
 </div>

 <p style="text-align: justify;">Observation reveals patterns.
-Construction reveals understanding.</p>
+Construction reveals understanding.
+Now that you understand the dynamics of the NASDAQ market, let us play a game to see if you can build a dynasty of your own.</p>

 <p style="text-align: justify;">You are given a fixed budget of <span class="hl" style="--hl-bg: #D93B3B;"><strong>$25.0M</strong></span> and asked to build a dynasty of <strong>8 stocks</strong>.
 Your objective is simple in form but difficult in execution: allocate your capital across these 8 choices in a way that produces the strongest and most resilient portfolio.</p>